aridhia/fair-api-beta-utilities/README.md

 In addition, it is possible to download metadata records in JSON by clicking the download icons adjacent to the display of the catalogue entry or and dictionary.
 Alternatively the JSON entry can be downloaded as a whole using the 'Download' tool in the menu ribbon.

+For more details - see the knowledge base page on [What is a dataset](https://knowledgebase.aridhia.io/article/what-is-a-dataset/)

 ## Obtaining an API authorisation token